 What is a Virginia Pine Tree?

-Virginia pine trees in the landscape are primarily used as barriers, naturalized forests and as an inexpensive slow growing forest.
-They are a scrubby plants with little ornamental appeal and become gnarled and bent in advanced years.
-Interestingly, the trees are grown in the south as a Christmas tree.
+Virginia pine trees in the landscape are primarily used as barriers, naturalized forests, and inexpensive, slow growing forests.
+They are scrubby plants with little ornamental appeal and become gnarled and bent in advanced years.
+Interestingly, the trees are grown in the south as Christmas trees.

 The Virginia pine is a classic, evergreen conifer.
-Most specimens reach between 15 and 40 feet in height with low branches and a pyramid shape when young.
+Most specimens reach between 15 and 40 feet (5-12 m.) in height with low branches and a pyramid shape when young.
 At maturity, trees develop disproportionately long limbs and a scraggly silhouette.
-Cones come in groups of two or four, are 1-3 inches long and have a sharp prickle at the tip of the scale.
+Cones come in groups of two or four, are 1 to 3 inches (2.5-8 cm.) long and have a sharp prickle at the tip of the scale.
 The needles identify the plant as a pine.
-These are arranged in bundles of two and grow up to 3 inches long.
-Color is yellow green to dark green.
+These are arranged in bundles of two and grow up to 3 inches (8 cm.) long.
+Their color is yellow-green to dark green.

 Virginia Pine Tree Information

 Virginia pine is also known as scrub pine due to its untidy appearance and scraggly growth.
-This pine tree is related to the coniferous group that includes larch, fir, spruceand hemlock.
-The tree is also known as the Jersey pine because New Jersey and southern New York are the northern limit of the tree’s habitat.
+This pine tree is related to the coniferous group that includes larch, fir, spruce, and hemlock.
+The tree is also known as the Jersey pine because New Jersey and southern New York are the northern limits of the tree’s habitat.

-Because the needles remain on the tree for up to 3 years and are stiff and long, the plant also bears the name spruce pine.
-The pine cones also remain on the tree for years after they have opened and released the seeds.
+Since the needles remain on the tree for up to three years and are stiff and long, the plant also bears the name spruce pine.
+The pinecones also remain on the tree for years after they have opened and released the seeds.
 In the wild, Virginia pine grows in un-glaciated soil and rocky outcrops where nutrients are scarce.
 This makes the tree a very hardy specimen and worthy of planting to reclaim lumbered acreage.

-The tree grows beautifully in almost any soil but prefers well drained areas with neutral to acidic pH.
-Sandy loam or clay soil provide ideal conditions.
+The tree grows beautifully in almost any soil but prefers well-drained areas with neutral to acidic pH.
+Sandy loam or clay soil provides ideal conditions.
 That said, this tree is so adaptable it can grow where other pines won’t and is useful to cover abandoned and infertile areas, giving it yet another name – poverty pine.